-- > You will need to provide a minimum of two (2) weeks' notice by email of the change in service - You will be notified of your new monthly fee - Your new monthly fee will be effective the 1st day of the month following the last day of the two week notice period.
+- You will need to provide a minimum of two (2) weeks' notice by email of the change in service - You will be notified of your new monthly fee - > Your new monthly fee will be effective the 1st day of the month following the last day of the two week notice period.
 No refund will be provided for the period between the end of notice and the 1st day of the next month.

 For example: if you provide notice on Jan 5th your two-week notice will end on Jan 19th.
 Your new fee will be charged on February 1st.
 If you provide notice on Jan 28th your two-week notice will end on Feb 11th.
-Your new fee will be charged on March 1st.
+Your new fee will be charged on March 1st and no refund will be provided for March.